 HELP ENSURE YOUR PATIENTS’ WISHES ARE RESPECTED.

-The POST form is a medical order form for patients with a serious illness.
-The POST form is completed after discussion with the patient or incapacitated patient’s medical power of attorney representative or surrogate decision-maker regarding treatment preferences.
-Once completed, in order to be valid, the provider must sign the form.
-With the patient’s permission, the form should be submitted to the WV e-Directive Registry where it is available to treating health care providers 24 hours a day, 7 days a week.
+The POST form is a medical order form for patients with a serious illness or advanced frailty.
+The POST form is completed after a conversation with the patient (incapacitated patient’s medical power of attorney representative or surrogate decision-maker) regarding treatment preferences.
+The form should be submitted to the WV e-Directive Registry.

 The WV Do-Not-Resuscitate (DNR) card is a medical order that protects the rights of persons who do not want to have CPR in the event of cardiac or respiratory arrest.
 The DNR card is completed by a health care provider after discussion with the patient or incapacitated patient’s medical power of attorney representative or surrogate decision-maker.
-Once completed, the provider must sign the form.
-With the patient’s permission, the form should be submitted to the WV e-Directive Registry.
+The form should be submitted to the WV e-Directive Registry.

 WV e-Directive Registry: Search for patients' Registry forms

 The WV e-Directive Registry makes individuals' documents readily available electronically.
 Treating health care providers can access Registry forms via the West Virginia Health Information Network's (WVHIN) online portal 24/7.
 For additional information, click here.